FSACodeBattle/GameNight/README.md

 * Some UI changes
 * Some refactoring of back end

 We are attempting to have the domain point to the Heroku version.
 As of right now you can always find the latest version of the app at the Heroku link.
 If there are any updates regarding the URL, it will be posted here.
+If the page does not load the first time, please wait one moment while the dyno spins up.
 Sorry for the inconvenience and thank you for your understanding.

 ___